2023 NCFR Code of Conduct

 Threatening behaviors, harassment, bullying, intimidation, threats to personal security (e.g., witnessed or experienced), or other unacceptable behaviors noted in this policy, during an NCFR event, should be reported.

-In-person attendees at the 2022 NCFR Annual Conference in Minneapolis should seek immediate assistance from hotel security (612)-397-4833 from a cell phone, or 66 from a hotel phone), and if applicable, the local police (911).
+In-person attendees at the 2023 NCFR Annual Conference in Orlando should seek immediate assistance from hotel security by dialing 407-996-2381 from a cell phone, or *55 (including the star) from a hotel phone, and if applicable, the local police (911).
 NCFR Staff or an NCFR Board Member who may be reached through emailing [email protected].
 For emergencies, please call 911.

 All incidents should be reported and documented by completing an Incident Report for Violations of NCFR’s Code of Conduct.